burkewm/Unigine-Spline/README.md

 ![](https://github.com/Raining-Cloud/Unigine-Spline/blob/master/ReadmeImages/cubic.png)

 ### SplinePosition
-The SplinePosition is mainly used for the start or end point for a SplineSegment.
+The SplinePosition is mainly used for the start or end point for a SplineSegment, the position is .
 It knows his index in the Spline.

 Visulize the SplinePosition: